Fracking: Documentary films

 Josh Fox's 2010 Academy Award nominated film Gasland became a center of opposition to hydraulic fracturing of shale.
 The movie presented problems with groundwater contamination near well sites in Pennsylvania, Wyoming and Colorado.
 Energy in Depth, an oil and gas industry lobbying group, called the film's facts into question.
 In response, a rebuttal of Energy in Depth's claims of inaccuracy was posted on Gasland's website.
-The Director of the Colorado Oil and Gas Conservation Commission (COGCC) offered to be interviewed as part of the film if he could review what was included from the interview in the final film but Fox declined the offer.
-ExxonMobil, Chevron Corporation and ConocoPhillips aired advertisements during 2011 and 2012 that claimed to describe the economic and environmental benefits of natural gas and argue that hydraulic fracturing was safe.
+The Director of the Colorado Oil and Gas Conservation Commission (COGCC) offered to be interviewed as part of the film, if he could review what was included from the interview in the final film but Fox declined the offer.
+ExxonMobil, Chevron Corporation and ConocoPhillips aired advertisements during 2011 and 2012 that claimed to describe the economic and environmental benefits of natural gas and argued that hydraulic fracturing was safe.

 The 2012 film Promised Land, starring Matt Damon, takes on hydraulic fracturing.
 The gas industry countered the film's criticisms of hydraulic fracturing with flyers, and Twitter and Facebook posts.

 In January 2013, Northern Irish journalist and filmmaker Phelim McAleer released a crowdfunded documentary called FrackNation as a response to the statements made by Fox in Gasland, claiming it "tells the truth about fracking for natural gas".
 FrackNation premiered on Mark Cuban's AXS TV.
 The premiere corresponded with the release of Promised Land.

 In April 2013, Josh Fox released Gasland 2, his "international odyssey uncovering a trail of secrets, lies and contamination related to hydraulic fracking".
-It challenges the gas industry's portrayal of natural gas as a clean and safe alternative to oil as a myth, and that hydraulically fractured wells inevitably leak over time, contaminating water and air, hurting families, and endangering the Earth's climate with the potent greenhouse gas methane.
+It challenges the gas industry's portrayal of natural gas as a clean and safe alternative to oil, and argues that hydraulically fractured wells inevitably leak over time, contaminating water and air, hurting families, and endangering the Earth's climate with the potent greenhouse gas methane.

 In 2014, Scott Cannon of Video Innovations released the documentary The Ethics of Fracking.
-The film covers the politics, spiritual, scientific, medical and professional points of view on hydraulic fracturing.
+The film covers political, spiritual, scientific, medical and professional points of view on hydraulic fracturing.
 It also digs into the way the gas industry portrays hydraulic fracturing in their advertising.

 In 2015, the Canadian documentary film Fractured Land had its world premiere at the Hot Docs Canadian International Documentary Festival.

 Research issues

-Typically the funding source of the research studies is a focal point of controversy.
-Concerns have been raised about research funded by foundations and corporations, or by environmental groups, which can at times lead to at least the appearance of unreliable studies.
+Research into fracking may also be controversial.
+Typically, the funding source of the research studies is the focal point of the controversy.
+Concerns have been raised about research funded by foundations and corporations, or by environmental groups, which can, at times, lead to the research appearing unreliable.
 Several organizations, researchers, and media outlets have reported difficulty in conducting and reporting the results of studies on hydraulic fracturing due to industry and governmental pressure, and expressed concern over possible censoring of environmental reports.
 Some have argued there is a need for more research into the environmental and health effects of the technique.